 Origins of the Nation

 In the Middle Ages, there were many countships and the occasional duchies on the territory of the Netherlands, which for the larger part coincide with the current provinces.
 By way of a long historic process, from Phillip II of Spain to William of Orange, the Dutch Republic was born, a nation with mainly Protestants, but also Catholics and Jews.

-The Netherlands is no longer a union of states, but rather a democratic state of which the unity is symbolized by the Queen, descendant of William of Orange's older brother Jan.
+The Netherlands is no longer a union of states, but rather a democratic state of which the unity is symbolized by the King, descendant of the first King of the Netherlands, William I of the Netherlands.

 Holland or the Netherlands?

 The official name of the country is the Netherlands – ‘Low Lands’, a country where more than half of the population live below sea level.

 A few centuries ago, the province of Holland (now the North and South provinces) was econamically the strongest of all the other Dutch provinces, and the one from which virtually all foreigh trade originated.
 Most of the Dutchmen that foreign traders dealt with were Hollanders, so from Holland.

 Therefore and because of its history, when talking about the Netherlands, Holland became the accepted way of referring to the country and its people.
 However, the Dutch people who are not originated from or living in the North or South provinces may not like to be referred as Hollanders.